-Agro is important for several reasons.
+Aggro is important for several reasons.
 A player that is too weak to fight a certain monster may want to sneak past it to gain access to an item or area.
 This can best be accomplished by knowing the characteristics of the monster in question, and careful movement of the player character.
-Also, many games have items or spells, such as Sneak in FFXI, which causes a player to run silently, avoiding Sound Agro.
+Also, many games have items or spells, such as Sneak in FFXI, which causes a player to run silently, avoiding sound aggro.

-- In Final Fantasy XI, Agro is sometimes used interchangeably with the term 'Hate.'
+- In Final Fantasy XI, aggro is sometimes used interchangeably with the term 'Hate.'
 Hate is the term describing which player a monster will attack when faced with several choices.